sheilasaia/paper-d18o-phosphate-riparian/README.md

 **Recommended citation for the data**<br>

-See [CITATION.md](https://github.com/sheilasaia/paper-pao-review/blob/master/CITATION.md) for the recommended citation for these data and code.
+See [CITATION.md](https://github.com/sheilasaia/paper-d18o-phosphate-riparian/blob/master/CITATION.md) for the recommended citation for these data and code.

 **Paper Availability**<br>

-The associated publication is available via Environmental Science & Technology (https://doi.org/10.1086/691439) and the Earth ArXiv (preprint: https://eartharxiv.org/repository/view/1132/).
+The associated publication is available via Vadose Zone Journal (LINK).

 ## Methodological Information ##

 **Description of methods used for collection/generation of data:**<br>

-Briefly, we used the R `rwos` package and other R packages to pull data from the Web of Science servers and generate figures included in the manuscript.
+Briefly, we TODO.

 We provide a detailed description of the methods used to collect and analyze these data in the associated code and publication.
-The publication is available via Environmental Science & Technology (https://doi.org/10.1086/691439) and the Earth ArXiv (preprint: https://eartharxiv.org/repository/view/1132/).
+The publication is available via Vadose Zone Journal (LINK).

 **Methods for processing the data:**<br>